-Your Internet Service Provider (ISP) translates internet addresses from a human-readable address (like help.ea.com) to a computer-readable one (a string of numbers) using a sort of reverse phone-book known as a Domain Name System.
+Your Internet Service Provider (ISP) uses the Domain Name System to translate internet addresses from a human-readable address (like help.ea.com) to a computer-readable one (a string of numbers).

-If something goes wrong with the DNS you are using, you can have a terrible time trying to connect to the internet.
+If something goes wrong with the DNS you are using, you may run into issues trying to connect to the internet.

-Here are a couple of the free options that are available if you want to switch:
+Here are a couple of free options that are available if you want to switch:

 EA does not own or operate Google DNS or Open DNS, nor can we make any changes to their pages or systems.
 Any use of these sites or their DNS servers is at your own risk.